 The Bellevue Fire Department has nine fire stations staffed 24 hours a day, with a minimum of 48 fire suppression personnel on at all time.
 All Bellevue Firefighters are also Emergency Medical Technicians (EMT).
 In addition there are 8 Firefighter/Paramedics (EMT-P) on duty.

-The Bellevue Fire Department also staffs three Aid Cars (BLS transport vehicles) and four Medic Units for ALS (Advanced Life Support) responses.
+The Bellevue Fire Department also staffs three Aid Cars (basic life support transport vehicles) and four Medic Units (advanced life support transport vehicles).

-Operations are overseen by the Batallion Chief, providing administrative support as well as command and control at major incidents; and the Medical Service Officer (MSO) who oversees Paramedic and EMS response.
+Operations are overseen by the Battalion Chief, providing administrative support as well as command and control at major incidents; and the Medical Service Officer (MSO) who oversees Paramedic and Emergency Medical Response.

 Station 1 - Downtown